the-bose/youtube-condensed-audio/README.md

 # Youtube Condensed Audio
-Create condensed audio files from YouTube videos with subtitles.
+Create condensed audio files from YouTube videos and playlists with subtitles.

 # Condensed Audio
 If you have no idea what condensed audio is and how useful it is for language learning, please take a look at [this video](https://www.youtube.com/watch?v=QOLTeO-uCYU) by Matt vs. Japan.